Journal of an Aspiring Artist: On a Sleepless Dawn

 I am feeling a bit hungry and I would like for my friend, the Traffic, to go make us some milk tea, even though we both know milk is a no-no. Ah, I am assuming myself and Traffic are now rather very close, so close that It knows exactly how I like my milk tea.
 I cannot define our relationship.
 I am not sure we want to define it.
 How does one put into words what words glide from?
 How does one bring words to something when words scatter at the opening of mouth or the stamina of thought?

 Few weeks gone now, to fishing, perhaps?
-Joy comes to me when gone is followed by fishing.
+Joy comes to mind when gone is followed by fishing.
 Why?
 I don't know.
 It is wonderful, no?
 And where will weeks want to go if not fishing?
 I have never done it, gone fishing.
-I am not sure I would like the act, yet I like very much the words because of the feeling––not unlike a welcoming splash of cold water on heated skin on a scorching summer day––that somehow sprinkles down on me through them: gone fishing.
+I am not sure I will like the act, yet I like very much the words because of the feeling––not unlike a welcoming splash of cold water on heated skin on a scorching summer day––that somehow sprinkles down on me through them: gone fishing.
 And for the few weeks gone fishing I have been creating more than I have done for a long time.
 It feels like an act of emptying.
 Nana's death is doing something to me, and though I am yet to fathom its form I like it loads.
 I have even submitted some works, finally! and allowed myself the glorious agony of rejection letters.
 It is worth noting that literary magazines are gentler in their turndowns than retailers.
 When I got my first rejection letter, I was quite surprised by the care that went into it, and I noticed the trail of empathy in the others that followed.
 I am not used to this, I am much more familiar to the often cold rebuffs one receives in submitting craftwork to retailers to be considered for sale in their boutiques.
 Although business submissions require a lot more work than submitting verse or image to a literary magazine, the response of the former has less heart than that of the latter.
 But there haven’t only been turndowns, a poem made it through.
 A simple, playful poem.
-The one least expected to make it.
-The one that came quite easily in writing.

 Mother took it well.
 Apparently she saw it coming long before it happened.
 The woman is now psychic.